How to Leverage the IF Function in Google Sheets for Conditional Logic

 Using the IF Function and Numerical Values

 You can use numbers in the IF function's arguments just as easily as text, allowing for flexible decision-making in your spreadsheets.
-This function enables not just filling cells with specific values based on conditions, but also performing calculations.
+This function enables not just filling cells with specific values based on conditions, but also performing calculations and returning the corresponding value for each condition.

 Let's say you have a list of employees with their weekly working hours, hourly rates, and salary, and you want to reward employees who work over 30 hours a week with a bonus.
 Let's see how you can use the IF function to automate this.